xuanyu-h/neb.rb/README.md

 account = Neb::Account.new(YOUR_PRIVATE_KEY)
 account = Neb::Account.new(YOUR_PRIVATE_KEY, YOUR_PASSOWRD)

-# Restore account from jsonify key
+# Restore account from key
 account = Neb::Account.from_key(YOUR_KEY, YOUR_PASSOWRD)

 # Restore account from a key file